Buffalo Trace vs Eagle Rare [In Depth]

 As an FYI, I bought and use these Glencairn glasses for my reviews and comparisons (because they’re the best): Glencairn Crystal Whiskey Glass, Set of 6, Clear, 6 Pack.
 Full transparency, this is an affiliate link, so I may earn a commission if you buy this or something else from Amazon.

 And The Buffalo Trace vs Eagle Rare Winner is...

 Buffalo Trace and Eagle Rare overall are both sugar and fruit-forward with supporting wood, spice, mint, and alcohol.
 Even with the same mash and proof, there are some noticeable differences that make them distinct bourbons, and overall make me lean towards Eagle Rare.

 In the scents, Buffalo Trace is brighter and more herbal with more mint, anise, pepper, and brighter fruits such as apples, pears, and oranges, much like Sazerac 6 year rye.
 Eagle Rare is darker and more fruity with stewed cherries, berries, and apples, as well as musty roasted wood and cocoa.
 I guess it’s sort of an obvious point, but Eagle Rare smells older and more mature.

 Flavor-wise, both are similarly sweet, but Buffalo Trace is brighter with honey, vanilla, pears, and lemons, as well as less oak, but more pepper and alcohol burn.
-Eagle Rare is a littler richer with honey, apples, oranges, dark charred oak, cinnamon, and cloves, sort of like Stagg Jr.
+Buffalo Trace has a brighter, and more vibrant and youthful presence.
+Eagle Rare is a littler richer and thicker with honey, apple, cherry, orange, dark charred oak, cinnamon, and cloves, sort of like Stagg Jr.